 Tips for Attracting Millennials to the Workplace

-Here are six things you can do to attract millennials to your organization.
+Here are nine things you can do to attract millennials to your organization.

 Millennials want to feel like their efforts and ideas matter.
-This is why it’s essential to create a millennial work culture or company culture that includes values younger employees can stand behind.
-It’s equally important to create an environment that promotes diverse viewpoints, transparency, and openness — meaning a culture that is inclusive or set up in a way in which everyone can participate and follows the same set of rules.
+This is why creating a millennial work culture or company culture that includes values younger employees can stand behind is essential.
+It’s equally important to create an environment that promotes diverse viewpoints, transparency, and openness — meaning an inclusive culture or set up so everyone can participate and follow the same set of rules.

-A great way to help your company connect with millennial applicants is to make sure they receive a tour of your office—whether in person or virtual—as part of the application process.
+A great way to help your company connect with millennial applicants is to ensure they receive a tour of your office—whether in person or virtual—as part of the application process.
 Connect them with managers and other employees who can share their experiences about working at your organization to help them visualize what it might be like to work there.
-If a candidate sees themselves in a role, they are more likely to accept your employment offer.
+If candidates see themselves in a role, they are more likely to accept your employment offer.

-Flexibility isn’t just a nice-to-have, but a must-have for millennial employees.
+Flexibility isn’t just a nice-to-have but a must-have for millennial employees.
+According to Deloitte’s 2023 Gen Z and Millennial Survey, 75% of millennials currently in a remote or hybrid role say they’d consider looking for a new job if asked to come into the office full-time.
 One of the most effective methods of attracting millennials to the workplace is integrating flexibility into business practices and employee benefits.

-Nonmonetary benefits such as flexible hours and remote work opportunities appeal to this generation of candidates because the benefits provide more freedom to work around the employee’s interests, hobbies, and family responsibilities, which many of them place a higher value on than their 9-to-5.
+Nonmonetary benefits such as flexible hours and remote work opportunities appeal to this generation of candidates because they provide more freedom to work around the employee’s interests, hobbies, and family responsibilities, which many of them place a higher value on than their 9-to-5.

-According to Professor David Burkus at Oral Roberts University, pay transparency³ is vital to many millennials:
+According to Professor David Burkus at Oral Roberts University, pay transparency is vital to many millennials:

-“Pay transparency — sharing salaries openly across a company — makes for a better workplace for both the employee and for the organization.
-When people don’t know how their pay compares to their peers’, they’re more likely to feel underpaid and maybe even discriminated against.”
+“Pay transparency — sharing salaries openly across a company — makes for a better workplace for both the employee and the organization.
+When people don’t know how their pay compares to their peers, they’re more likely to feel underpaid and maybe even discriminated against.”

-Some companies, like Buffer, have doubled down⁴ on becoming leaders in pay transparency, making all salaries for every role in the company publicly available online.
+Some companies, like Buffer, have doubled down on becoming leaders in pay transparency, making all salaries for every role in the company publicly available online.

 Millennials place a high value on growth opportunities when considering employers.
-In a Deloitte survey⁵ of more than 7,500 millennial workers around the world, 71% percent of those likely to leave their jobs in the next two years said they were unhappy with how their leadership skills were being developed.
+In a Deloitte survey of more than 7,500 millennial workers worldwide, 71% percent of those likely to leave their jobs in the next two years said they were unhappy with how their leadership skills were being developed.

-This is in alignment with Gallup⁶ research, which found that learning and growth opportunities strongly appeal to millennials when they apply for jobs:
+This is in alignment with Gallup research, which found that learning and growth opportunities strongly appeal to millennials when they apply for jobs:

 “Millennials care deeply about their development when looking for jobs and — naturally — in their current roles.
 An impressive 87% of millennials rate ‘professional or career growth and development opportunities’ as important to them in a job — far more than the 69% of non-millennials who say the same.”